Storytelling Training for Leaders

 Leading with Lore: Leveraging Stories and Storytelling for Business

-This storytelling course for leaders will:
+This business storytelling course for leaders will:

 - Explain how stories can build organizational culture, share experiences, and convey values.